-Not nearly as famous as the Serengeti or Maasai Mara, these lesser known National Parks across Africa offer spectacular wildlife, from lions and chimps to elephants, but without the crowds
+Not nearly as famous as the Serengeti or Maasai Mara, these lesser known National Parks across Africa offer spectacular wildlife-spotting opportunities.

 Game boma in Liwonde National Park (Dreamstime)

 Recognising the economic benefits of national parks and game viewing, the Malawi government has made it a priority to rehabilitate Liwonde National Park.
 Their aim is to make it a Big Five park again, re-introducing rhino, lions and elephants for the first time in decades.

 Located beside the Shire River, the park offers the opportunity to track rhinos with researchers, as well as go on walking safaris.

 Sunset cruises along the river are popular too, affording great sightings of elephants, hippos, crocs, waterbucks and abundant birdlife.

 You’ve probably seen the forests of Tiwai National Park on television without realising it.
 The park is a long-term favourite with wildlife documentary-makers, the go-to place for footage of chimpanzees and Pygmy hippos living undisturbed in an environment that hasn’t changed for centuries.

 Tiwai remains pristine because it sits on an island on the Mao River, largely cut off from the rest of Sierra Leone.
 The island is reached by motorboat from Kambama and accommodation is limited – just tents and a shared bathroom – but the advantage is that monkeys frequently stroll through the camp.